Siege of Lisbon: Redirected efforts

 According to Odo of Deuil there were 164 ships bound for the Holy Land, and there may have been as many as 200 by the time they reached the Iberian shore.
 Bad weather forced the ships to stop on the Portuguese coast, at the northern city of Porto on 16 June 1147.
 There they were convinced by the bishop of Porto, Pedro II Pitões, to meet with King Afonso.
 The king, who had reached the Tagus and conquered Santarém on 15 March, had also been negotiating with the pope for the recognition of his title of King.
 He was notified of the arrival of a first party and hastened to meet them.

 The undisciplined multi-national group agreed to help him there, with a solemn agreement that offered to the crusaders the pillage of the city's goods and the ransom money for expected prisoners.
 For the city, "they shall have it and hold it until it has been searched and despoiled, both of prisoners for ransom and of everything else.
 Then, when it has been as thoroughly searched as they wish, they shall turn it over to me..."

-Afonso promised to divide the conquered territories as fiefs among the leaders.
+King Afonso promised to divide the conquered territories as fiefs among the leaders.
 He reserved the power of advocatus and released those who were at the siege and their heirs trading in Portugal from the commercial tax called the pedicata.

 The English crusaders were at first unenthusiastic at this change of plan, but Hervey de Glanville convinced them to participate.
-Some led by William Viel and his brother, however, refused to take part on account on an earlier joint attempt to capture Lisbon 1142.
+However, some, led by William Viel and his brother, refused to take part on account of the failed joint attempt to capture Lisbon in 1142.
 Hostages were exchanged as sureties for the oaths.

 Fall of Lisbon

 The siege began on 1 July.
 The Christians soon captured the surrounding territories and besieged the walls of Lisbon itself.
-After four months, the rulers agreed to surrender on 21 October because the Crusaders' siege tower reached their wall (thus causing a one-day standstill) and because of hunger within the city, which was sheltering populations displaced from Santarém as well as "the leading citizens of Sintra, Almada, and Palmela."
+After four months, the rulers agreed to surrender on 21 October because the Crusaders' siege tower reached their wall (thus causing a one-day standstill) and because of hunger within the city, which was sheltering populations displaced from Santarém, as well as "the leading citizens of Sintra, Almada, and Palmela."